samjones00/docs/docs/_documentation/Request-and-response-filters.md

 title: Request & Response filters
 ---

+ServiceStack's Global Request and Response filter lets you apply your own generic custom behavior to ServiceStack Requests.
-A recent addition to ServiceStack is the ability to register custom Request and Response filters.
-These should be registered in your `AppHost.Configure()` onload script:
+These should be registered in your `AppHost.Configure()` Startup:

 ### Global Request Filters